 The curriculum provides extensive courses in the history of British and American literature, Anglophone literature from other countries, literary theory, and expository as well as Creative Writing.
 These diverse courses reflect the interests of students and the ever-widening field of English literary study.

-Students use the concentration in English as a foundation for a variety of careers where the analytic, reading, and writing skills gained in the major are especially valued; as background for advanced training in professional schools (law, medicine, journalism, and business, for example); and for postgraduate work in literature.
-But the department also regards its goals as helping students become readers of literature and culture throughout their lives.
+Students use the concentration in English as a foundation for a variety of careers where the analytical, reading, and writing skills gained in the major are especially valued as background for advanced training, not just in post-graduate work in literature, but also in professional disciplines such as law, medicine, journalism, and business.

-The Vanderbilt in England program at the University of Leeds and other overseas programs offer opportunities for study and travel that enrich a student's education.
-The Gertrude Vanderbilt and Harold S. Vanderbilt Visiting Writers series annually sponsors public lectures, readings, and other occasions where English majors hear and meet celebrated poets, novelists, and critics.
-Many majors write for and serve on the editorial boards of various campus publications including The Hustler, a biweekly newspaper, and The Vanderbilt Review, a distinguished collection of creative writing.
+The Gertrude Vanderbilt and Harold S. Vanderbilt Visiting Writers Series annually sponsors public lectures, readings, and other occasions where English majors can hear and meet celebrated poets, novelists, and critics.
+Many English majors also write for and serve on the editorial boards of various campus publications, including The Vanderbilt Hustler - a bi-weekly newspaper, Vanderbilt Lives, an annual publication of undergraduate creative nonfiction, and the Vanderbilt Review - a distinguished collection of Creative Writing.

 To declare either an English Major or Minor, complete the Declaration of Major/Minor Form and return it to Benson Hall 334.
 The form may be completed in Adobe and then printed out for signatures, or printed out and completed by hand.
 When you turn in your form, you will be assigned an adviser who will help you plan out your major or minor.